 Dr. Ryan McCleary

-Ryan McCleary is a Visiting Instructor of Biology at the USF Sarasota-Manatee campus in the School of Natural Resources and Math.
-Prior to the position, he spent a year as a Visiting Instructor in the Department of Integrative Biology at the USF Tampa campus.
+Ryan McCleary is an Instructor of Biology at the USF Sarasota-Manatee campus in the College of Arts & Sciences.
+Prior to the position, he spent two years as a Visiting Instructor in the Department of Integrative Biology at the USF Tampa and Sarasota-Manatee campuses.
 His research interests include just about anything related to snakes, but especially the evolution of snake venom.

 Dr. McCleary received his B.S. in Biology from Western Michigan University, his M.S. in Biology from Virginia Tech, and his Ph.D. in Zoology from the University of Florida.
 His dissertation concentrated on the evolution of venom in the Florida cottonmouth snake, Agkistrodon piscivorus conanti.
 After finishing his Ph.D., Dr. McCleary was a post-doctoral researcher at the National University of Singapore and Utah State University.
 Prior to starting at USF, he also spent two years as a Visiting Assistant Professor at Stetson University.

-At USF, Dr. McCleary has taught (or is currently teaching) lecture courses in Biological Principles for Non-Majors; Biology II – Biodiversity; General Genetics; Venoms, Poisons, and Toxins; and Chemical Ecology as well as Laboratory courses in General Genetics.
-Future courses to be taught include Organic Evolution, Biostatistics, and a study-abroad course called USF Singapore Urban Ecology.
+At USF, Dr. McCleary has taught (or is currently teaching) lecture courses in Biological Principles for Non-Majors; Biology II – Biodiversity; General Genetics; General Physiology; Organic Evolution; Venoms, Poisons, and Toxins; Biostatistics; and Chemical Ecology as well as Laboratory courses in General Genetics.
+Future courses to be taught include Principles of Ecology lecture and lab, and a study-abroad course called USF Singapore Urban Ecology.

 Asad, MHHB, RJR McCleary, I Salafutdinov, F Alam, HS Shah, S Bibi, A Ali, S Khalid, SMF Hasan, J-M Sabatier, MD Waard, I Hussian, and AA Rizvanov.
 2019.
 Proteomics study of southern Punjab Pakistani cobra (Naja naja: formerly Naja naja karachiensis) venom.
 Toxicological & Environmental Chemistry 101:91-116 (DOI: 10.1080/02772248.2019.1619743).